 2) Sometimes, giving just an inch, an inch that’s inconsequential and not going to harm your position, can make all the difference in the world.

 3) If both parties can get on the same page, it might pave a new path of understanding that will allow you to live in peace after your case is finished.

 The goal should not just be to resolve your case.
 The goal should be to resolve your case in such a way as to limit conflict and have peace going forward.
 This leads to something else you need to know.

 “If you do what you’ve always done, you’ll get what you always got.”

 No matter how awesome the outcome of your case, you WILL be miserable going forward if every day and every interaction with the other party is a battle.
 You may win the battle in court, but at the cost of losing the war, that is your future.
 This will have a profoundly negative impact on your kids and will also impact your future relationships.
 I deal with family law problems all day – every day.
-You can take it to the bank when I say your new spouse will grow tired of the constant struggle with your ex real quick.
+You can take it to the bank when I say your new spouse will grow tired of the constant struggle with your ex really quick.